harrisonwl/rwcrypto/src/sha3/README.md

  * The Haskell program Test.hs imports these ReWire definitions, ingests test batteries computed by Cryptol, and ensures, for any (i,o) in that battery and ReWire step operation f, that f i == o.
- * Each of the ReWire step operations tested correctly against 1000-case test batteries.
+ * Each of the ReWire step operations and the round-function composition, `rnd`, tested correctly against 1000-case test batteries.
 The call looks like:
 > λ> test theta "testvectors/theta1000.txt"
 >    Just [True,<...snip...>,True]